 Casos de uso prácticos y recomendaciones técnicas

-- Customer service agents in Japanese with external API calls: the model is already trained on
+Customer service agents in Japanese with external API calls: the model is already trained on tool calling and structured generation.

 If you're going to customize it: